crystallabs/unibilium-shim.cr/README.md

 The return values are interpreted by the shim to differentiate between existing and absent capabilities.

-Boolean values returning `false`, numeric values returning `<0`, and string values returning `null` are treated as absent and are returned as nil.
+Boolean values returning `false`, numeric values returning `less than 0`, and string values returning `null` are treated as absent and are returned as nil.
 In other cases, the corresponding / truthy values are returned.

-Boolean and numeric capabilities can't be executed so the return value from their RunMethods are the values themselves.
+Boolean and numeric capabilities can't be executed so the return values from their RunMethods are the values themselves.

 String capabilities can be executed using `format` or `run`.
 If RunMethods corresponding to